Skip to main content

 6.4.2.3 Determine the optimal number of boosting iterations of RAC model

 Once again, we should make sure the number of boosts used (10000) is ‘optimal’ in our newly trained model.
-As before, it’s probably best to run this using the dedicated file in R/hyperparm_mboost_mstop.R
+As before, it’s probably best to run this using the dedicated file in R/hyperparm_mboost_mstop.R, but the chunk below can do it as well.

 grid <- seq(from = 250, to = 30000, by = 250)